onlabsorg/olojs/docs/api/memory-store.md

 memStore.deleteAll - method
 ------------------------------------------------------------------------
-Erases all the docs whos path starts with the given path.
+Erases all the docs whose path starts with the given path.

 ```js
 await memStore.deleteAll("/path/to/");